ShaQib07/GSK2022/README.md

 This is a simple image picker project that helps one to pick/click multiple images from the gallery or the camera and upload them to the firebase storage.

 ##  Overview

 This project mainly serves as a template for implementing a customized image picker in Android.
 It uses the Android's MediaStore API to fetch all the images from the device and Camera 2 API for implementing a custom in app camera.
-##  Overview
-This project mainly serves as a template for implementing a customized image picker in Android.
-It uses the Android's MediaStore API to fetch all the images from the device and Camera 2 API for implementing a custom in app camera.

 ## Tech Stack

 **Language:** Kotlin